barrotsteindev/node-native-amqp/README.md

 ### Params

-* queue -> queue to consume.
+* queue -> Queue to consume.
-* routingKey -> routing key to bind.
+* routingKey -> Routing key to bind.
-* timeOut -> default is 250ms (must be 250ms or higher).
+* timeOut -> Default is 250ms (must be 250ms or higher).
 ### Functions

-* getMessage(cb) -> callback get an error and buffer.
+* getMessage(cb(err, msg)) -> Callback gets an error and a Message Object.
-* getMessageSync -> return a buffers on success, otherwise throws an error.
+* getMessageSync -> Return a Message object on success, otherwise throws an error.
-* ack -> return a boolean if the acknowledge was successful.
-* reject(toReque) -> bool toReque defaults to true. if true message is resent to queue.
+* close -> Gracefully removes consumer, notifying the AMQP broker.

 ```javascript
 let consumer = channel.Consumer({ 'queue': 'jobs',